framdani/libasm/README.md

 To run this program, use the followings commands :
 ```
+# create libasm.a
 make
-make test_a
-make test_b
 ```

-But if you create your own 'main.c', run the program by :
+If you create your own 'main.c', run the program by :
 ```
 make
 gcc main.c libasm.a